kubero-dev/kubero/README.md

 ## Which heroku features are still missing?
 - Dataclips
-- CLI (Will be added later since kubero has a API)
+- CLI (Work in progress: https://github.com/kubero-dev/kubero-cli )

 ## Which languages are supported
 Basicly everything that can be shipped in a single container.
 Kubero uses official images to build and run the apps.
 But they can be replaced or extended to fit your needs.